-The initial selection of eight objects from previous years’ submissions shows the range of objects that students bring to their understanding of the Anthropocene, how this new planetary era is manifested in so many different ways through human disruptions not just of the ‘natural’, the more-than-human and the social but of our ideas of these phenomena and their — our — relationships.
+We’ve recently added a new selection of six objects from the 2023 cohort of students, supplementing the initial selection of eight from previous years’ submissions.
+Together, these show the range of objects that students bring to their understanding of the Anthropocene, how this new planetary era is manifested in so many different ways through human disruptions not just of the ‘natural’, the more-than-human and the social but of our ideas of these phenomena and their — our — relationships.
 All human objects are cultural artefacts, of course, and some speak more to the cultural sphere itself, others more to the natural (or what until the Anthropocene could be thought of as ‘natural’).
 There are works of literature in this museum (a novel from North America’s golden age of science fiction, poetry from Central America that speaks of ancient pre-Western cultures) and technologies both ancient (the mirror) and modern (space junk from generations of near-Earth satellites, and the pesticide Roundup).
 There are objects that erase the cultural identities they supposedly make available to us (a cheap fancy dress costume to turn you into a Native American), and those that either help us remember something of cultures and world views that are nearly lost to us (a medieval world map) or ignore the deep roots of some of our seemingly modern traditions (the Christmas tree).
 Whether explicit or implicit, there is a debate within and between these essays on when this ‘Anthropocene’ began, what our objects can reveal — and might conceal — and what are the impacts of this emerging age, on us, and on the planet.

 But why objects?
 What is it about material culture that helps us investigate the Anthropocene, its histories and geographies and possible futures?
 There is some impulse that underpins the object-oriented focus of projects such as this Museum of the Anthropocene and A History of the Anthropocene in 50 Objects, and other initiatives such as the evolving work revealed in the book Future Remains.
 A series of essays on more than a dozen objects, that book began as what its editors — environmental history and environmental studies scholars Gregg Mitman, Marco Armiero and Robert S Emmett — describe as a ‘slam’ event inviting freestyle conversation, debate, and reflection on what a ‘cabinet of curiosities’ of this new age might mean, and then evolved into an exhibition and a workshop before becoming its own object in book-form; you can read our review, The Mirrored Ones.
 In their preface, they suggest that “Objects have the power to bridge spaces and join time … and thus disrupt linear narratives [and] a sense of human exceptionalism” — as well as the power to engage many publics.